What Is a 1031 Tax-Deferred Exchange?

 Timelines: The investor, also known as the exchanger, must follow unbending rules for the transaction.
 Specifically, once a transaction is initiated by the sale of a relinquished property, the exchanger has 45 days to identify real estate that is the equivalent in value or greater.
 At the end of the 45-day period, the new or replacement property must be acquired within 135 days.

 Like-Kind Property: Acquiring "like-kind" property means the new property must be a qualifying form of real estate.
 For example, the exchanger could sell a condo and purchase land or buy a rental home and sell an apartment building.
-However, the tax overhaul that took effect on Jan.
-1, 2018, has redefined like-kind to make it more restrictive.
+However, the tax overhaul that took effect on in 2018 has redefined like-kind to make it more restrictive.

 The IRS states on its website that “the Tax Cuts and Jobs Act, passed in December 2017, made tax law changes that eliminated exchanges of personal or intangible property such as machinery, equipment, vehicles, artwork, collectibles, patents, and other intellectual property and do not qualify for nonrecognition of gain or loss as like-kind exchanges.”